The Ghost of Yotsuya (Shintoho film): Plot

-Ruthless samurai Iemon Tamiya wants to marry Oiwa.
-Iemon waits outside of the home of Oiwa's father Samon, begging him to let him marry Oiwa.
+Ruthless ronin Iemon Tamiya waits outside of the home of samurai Samon to beg him to let him marry his daughter, Iwa.
 He is insulted by Samon and his companion Sato.
 Enraged, Iemon attacks Samon and Sato, killing them.
-A low-ranking criminal and witness to the murder, Naosuke, who had been working for Samon, offers to keep quiet about the murders in exchange for Iemon's help.
-The two form a conspiracy to convince Oiwa and her sister, Sode, that their father had been murdered by known criminal Usaburo.
-They plan to murder Yomoschichi, the son of Sato and fiancé of Sode, so that Naosuke can marry Sode.
-The two attack Yomoschichi, throwing him over a large waterfall.
+Naosuke, a low-ranking criminal, witnesses the murders and offers his silence in exchange for Iemon's help.
+The two conspire to convince Iwa and her sister, Sode, that their father had been murdered by known criminal Usaburo.
+They plan to murder Yomoshichi, Sato's son and Sode's fiancé, so that Naosuke can marry Sode.
+They stab Yomoshichi and push him off a waterfall.

-A year later, Iemon and Oiwa are married and living in Edo (the former name of Tokyo) with their infant son.
-Unknown to Oiwa, her sister Sode and Naosuke are also living together in the same city.
-Tiring of his lack of status, as well as his marriage to Oiwa, Iemon begins to court Ume, daughter of the nobleman Ito.
-He and Naosuke plan to poison Oiwa so that Iemon can marry Ume and become a wealthy nobleman.
-Iemon recruits the masseur Takuetsu to seduce his wife, thus allowing Iemon to legally kill his wife for adultery.
-After failing to seduce Oiwa, Takuetsu tells her about Iemon's plan.
-Simultaneously, having ingested the poison, Oiwa's face breaks out in horrific boils.
-In a fit of madness, Oiwa attacks Takuetsu with a razor, but instead mortally wounds herself.
+A year later, Iemon and Iwa are married and living in Edo with their infant son.
+Unbeknownst to Iwa, Sode and Naosuke are also living together in the same city.
+Tiring of his lack of status and his marriage to Iwa, Iemon begins to court Ume, daughter of the nobleman Ito.
+He and Naosuke plan to poison Iwa so that Iemon can marry Ume and become a wealthy nobleman.
+Naosuke tracks down Usaburo and kills him.
+Iemon recruits the masseur Takuetsu to seduce his wife, thus allowing Iemon to legally kill her for adultery.
+After failing to seduce Iwa, Takuetsu tells her about Iemon's plan.
+Having been poisoned by Iemon, Iwa's face breaks out in horrific boils.
+Enraged at the betrayal, Iwa attacks Takuetsu with a razor, but mortally wounds herself.
 As she dies, she swears revenge on Iemon.
 Iemon returns to the house and kills Takuetsu.
-He and Naosuke nail the two bodies to a pair of shutters and sink them in the river.
+He and Naosuke nail the bodies to shutters and sink them in the river.

 That same night, Iemon is wed to Ume.
-Soon, both Iemon and Naosuke are haunted by visions of the dead and deformed Oiwa, as well as Takuetsu.
+Soon, both Iemon and Naosuke are haunted by visions of the dead and deformed Iwa and Takuetsu.
 The terrified Iemon attacks the spirit at his new home at night, accidentally killing Ume as well as both of her parents.
-He flees to a Buddhist temple in search of sanctuary.
-That same night, Oiwa's ghost visits her sister Sode and Naosuke.
-Upon seeing her, Naosuke confesses to his crimes and flees to the same temple.
-The ghost of Oiwa leads Sode to the home of Yomoschichi, who had survived the attempted murder.
-Yomoschichi and Sode resolve to avenge their slain loved ones.
+He flees to Zuihouji Temple in search of sanctuary.
+That same night, Iwa's ghost visits Sode and Naosuke.
+Upon seeing her, the terrified Naosuke confesses to his crimes and flees to the same temple.
+Sode treats Iwa's ghost kindly and returns a comb Iemon stole from her, and she leads Sode to the home of Yomoshichi, who survived the attempted murder.
+Yomoshichi and Sode resolve to avenge their slain loved ones.

-At the temple, Naosuke taunts Iemon, who in turn kills Naosuke.
-Yomoschichi and Sode arrive and attack Iemon.
-Driven mad by the spirits of Oiwa and Takuetsu, he is unable to defend himself and is killed.
-The film ends with a vision of Oiwa, her appearance restored and holding her infant son, presumably in Heaven - her spirit now able to rest in peace with her revenge complete.
+At the temple, Naosuke taunts Iemon, who kills him.
+Yomoshichi and Sode arrive with swords in hand and vow vengeange against Iemon.
+Driven mad by the spirits of Iwa and Takuetsu, he flies into a mad rage and is killed.
+The film ends with a vision of Iwa, at peace with her appearance restored and her infant son in her arms, her spirit now able to rest with her revenge complete.